 population studies focused on child health and human development at the California Center for Population

 Research (CCPR) at the University of California, Los Angeles (UCLA).
 CCPR is the primary center for

-scientists has increased the number of CCPR affiliates and attracted increased numbers of students interested
+increased the number of CCPR affiliates and attracted increased numbers of students interested in

-year, an increase of 2 over our training grant award in 2001 and the renewal in 2006 and 2011.
+an increase of 2 over our training grant award in 2001 and the renewal in 2006, 2011, and 2017.

-The training program that we seek to renew and expand plays a central role in CCPR-coordinated
+The training program we seek to renew and expand builds on strong graduate programs in sociology,

-distinguished multi-disciplinary faculty with a diverse portfolio of research than spans economic, social, and
+economics, and public health; distinguished multi-disciplinary faculty with a diverse research portfolio spanning

-Community Health Sciences (CHS), and integrated interdisciplinary training in population science into their
+Economics, and CHS, and integrated interdisciplinary training in population science into their programs.

 with presentations by invited speakers, trainee proseminar, mentorship, and cross-disciplinary coursework.